 Students are fascinated at Jenolan Caves!

-In the World Heritage listed Karst Conservation Reserve, Jenolan Caves is the ideal destination for school groups, best described as 'Nature's Classroom'.
+Near Sydney, in the World Heritage listed Karst Conservation Reserve, Jenolan Caves is the ideal destination for school groups, best described as 'Nature's Classroom'.
 Our truly unique surrounds offer opportunity to experience rare wildlife, unchanged and contrasting ecosystems, and geological formations wilder than the imagination.

 Choose from an existing program, or ask us to develop a package to fit the needs of your students and fulfill the learning outcomes of specific key learning areas outside the generic requirements.